The Changing Story of Cancer - elearning for healthcare

 Register >

-To view the Changing Story of Cancer programme, select the View button below.
-If you already have an account with e-LfH, you will also be able to login and enrol on the programme from the View button.
+To view the The Changing Story of Cancer programme, select the View button below.
+If you already have a Learning Hub account, you will also be able to login and access the resources within the programme.

 View >